Kokkare Bellur / Kokrebellur

 Painted Stork at Kokkare Bellur

 Kokkare Bellur is not a bird sanctuary.
 This is a village inhibited as usual by humans.
 The locals do farming for their living.
 The birds co-exist and mingle freely with the villagers.
 You can spot the birds everywhere in the village, on tree tops, on top of houses, on roads, on fields and just everywhere.
 The locals treat the high presence of birds as a blessing in disguise, as the droppings from these birds are rich in potassium and forms rich manure that is needed for cultivation.
 It is this wonderful bonding between the humans and the birds that makes this village so special.

 Kokkare Bellur is located at around 85 km from Bangalore, slightly off Bangalore-Mysore Highway near Maddur.
+It takes about two hours drive/ride from Bangalore.
 The deviation to Kokkare Bellur is very easy to miss, and hence keep your eyes towards the Karnataka Tourism board as you approach near Maddur.
 The route from the highway to Kokkare Bellur runs almost on the banks of River Shimsa (a tributary of River Cauvery).

 Every cloud has a silver lining!

 To visit Kokkare Bellur, you can take public transport/bus and get down at Maddur.
 From there, you can hire local vehicles to visit the village.
 The best option is to hire a car/bike and drive down.
 If you are planning for a full day trip, you can also visit the nearby Ranganathittu Bird Sanctuary and spend a beautiful evening watching the musical fountains at Brundavan Gardens before heading back to Bangalore.

 Where to stay?